-- 18.0.18 Intermediaries can promote consumer protection by assisting consumers to make better informed decisions about the products that they buy.
-At the heart of consumer protection are asymmetries of information between financial services product providers and the public to whom the products are sold.
-The adoption of good conduct of business practices by insurers and insurance intermediaries helps to ensure that customers are sufficiently informed on the insurance products they buy before concluding a contract. - 18.0.19 The enhanced financial awareness of consumers is a further means of ensuring that consumers are aware of the products available to them and understand their purpose, how they work and their key features, including cost.
-This understanding helps consumers to compare products and to purchase insurance products that meet their needs. - 18.0.20 The promotion of financial awareness is likely to benefit, in particular, consumers in jurisdictions where consumer protection standards are weak or levels of financial literacy are low.
-It is also especially important when dealing with more complex financial products, particularly those with an investment element. - Insurance intermediaries are not the only stakeholders in promoting the financial and risk awareness of consumers; governments, supervisors, social interest organisations and insurers have a significant interest and role to play in consumer protection.
-Nor are insurance intermediaries the only means of improving financial education.
-Other stakeholders, using various communication channels including the media, are also able to play a significant role.
-Nevertheless, intermediaries' face-to-face dealings with their customers and marketing of products to consumers place them in a position to contribute to strengthening the financial awareness and education of the public on risk and insurance matters.
-Supervisors may therefore wish to encourage insurance intermediaries to promote the financial awareness of consumers on insurance products.
+- 18.0.20 Intermediaries can promote consumer protection by assisting consumers to make better informed decisions about the products that they buy.
+This helps to address a core consumer protection concern about asymmetries of information between financial services product providers and the public to whom the products are sold.
+The adoption of good conduct of business practices by insurers and insurance intermediaries helps to ensure that customers are sufficiently informed on the insurance products they are considering buying, before concluding a contract. - 18.0.21 Enhancing financial awareness is a further means of ensuring that consumers are aware of the types of products available to them and understand their purpose, how they work and their key features, including cost.
+This understanding helps consumers to compare products and to purchase insurance products that meet their needs.
+Enhanced financial awareness can be achieved, for example, through formal education initiatives and targeted awareness campaigns led by insurers and intermediaries, individually or jointly.

-- 18.0.22 A variety of means may be used by insurance intermediaries to promote financial awareness, such as: - taking advantage of face-to-face meetings to explain features of products in which customers may be interested, which may be particularly important where their interest is in complex or long term contracts; - providing references to specific websites or other reference material which gives relevant information, or publishing such material themselves; - making available or suggesting other sources of financial tools such as on-line calculators which estimate premiums or coverage levels; or - participating in educational initiatives such as training seminars. - 18.0.23 In undertaking financial education initiatives, intermediaries should ensure that the personnel used to undertake the relevant activity have sufficient knowledge for this purpose and that material or tools provided are up to date and free from error to the extent practicable.
-Such initiatives may target specific audiences, such as vulnerable groups, and are likely to benefit from a user-friendly approach. - 18.0.24 Improved understanding by consumers of the terms and benefits they can expect from insurance products may also lead to a reduction in complaints against intermediaries or the insurers whose products they sell. - 18.0.25 Intermediaries' initiatives to promote financial awareness, where conducted with professionalism, may be seen as a public service and help to enhance both their own reputation and that of the insurance sector.
+- 18.0.22 The promotion of financial awareness may benefit consumers in jurisdictions where consumer protection standards are weak or levels of financial literacy are low.
+It is also especially important when dealing with more complex financial products, particularly those with an investment element. - 18.0.23 Improved understanding by consumers of the terms and benefits they can expect from insurance products may also lead to a reduction in complaints against intermediaries or the insurers whose products they sell. - 18.0.24 Insurance intermediaries are not the only stakeholders in promoting the financial awareness of consumers; governments, supervisors, social interest organisations and insurers have a significant role to play in consumer protection.
+Other stakeholders, using various communication channels, are also able to play a significant role.
+Nevertheless, intermediaries' face-to-face dealings with their customers and marketing of products to consumers place them in a position to contribute to strengthening the financial awareness of the public on insurance matters.
+Supervisors may therefore wish to encourage insurance intermediaries to promote financial awareness. - 18.0.25 A variety of means may be used by insurance intermediaries to promote financial awareness, such as: - explaining face-to-face the features of products in which customers may be interested, which may be particularly important where their interest is in complex or long term contracts; - providing references to specific websites or other reference material which gives relevant information, or publishing such material themselves; - making available, or suggesting other sources of, financial tools such as on-line calculators which estimate premiums or coverage levels; or - participating in educational initiatives such as training seminars. - 18.0.26 In undertaking financial education initiatives, intermediaries should ensure that the personnel involved have sufficient knowledge for this purpose and that material or tools provided are up to date, free from error to the extent practicable, and easily understood.
+Such initiatives may target specific audiences, such as vulnerable groups. - 18.0.27 Intermediaries' initiatives to promote financial awareness, where conducted with professionalism, may help to enhance both their own reputation and that of the insurance sector.